-Today there’s a need to prioritize Microsoft Cloud services to those on the front line of the COVID-19 Coronavirus pandemic: first-responders, healthcare workers, and all others involved.
+Today there’s a need to prioritize Microsoft Cloud services.
+This is especially important in light of what happened to those on the front line of the COVID-19 Coronavirus pandemic: first-responders, healthcare workers, and all others involved.
 The need is to keep capacity issues in check so they meet demands.

 For that reason, Microsoft officials play dual roles; while they are “continuing to expand the company’s worldwide data-center footprint,” they also need to prioritize Azure Cloud capacity.
 For example, new Azure subscriptions will have limits.
 A blog post, written by Microsoft officials, ensure a “near-instant capacity buffer within the data centers, and hold additional infrastructure buffer warehoused, ready to ship to regions with [a higher than usual] demand.”
 The post continues with a word to existing customers, that restrictions won’t show up because they already have a defined quota of services to access.